SkylineCommunications/dataminer-docs-connectors/connector/doc/TDF_Network_Collector.md

 ### Initialization

-It´s necessary to define the http endpoints in order to retrieve the data from the multiple sources.
+To be able to retrieve data from the different sources, you will need to define the HTTP endpoints.

 ## How to use